StalePixels/NextPi/CI/README.txt

-This folder is legacy from NextPi1, and will be removed when everything from it is migrated to the new setup
+This folder is legacy from NextPi1, and will be removed when everything from it is migrated to the# new builder setup